 Bring Your Business Cards.

 Before a blogging conference, make sure you order plenty of new, updated cards.
-I personally love Moo for printing business cards, they’re super affordable and great quality.
+You could design your own cards and use a same day printing delivery service to get them delivered to you if your event is being organized at a short notice.
+Business cards could not only improve your visibility but also increases your reach with your prospective clients.
+That said, I personally love Moo for printing business cards, they’re super affordable and great quality.
 I’ve used other sites before to print my cards and really noticed the difference in the cardstock.
 Moo’s cards are really sturdy and high quality.
 If you want to be really memorable, you could always switch out the traditional card to a personalized wristband with your details on it.
 Rubber wristbands are sturdy and durable and a great way to make a good first impression.
 If this is something that appeals to you, rocketwristbands.com has custom silicone wristbands you can take a look at!

 Here are some tips for your traditional business cards.
 In terms of design, you have a few options.
 You can buy one of Moo’s designs or you can use Moo’s template builder to build your own card.
 You can also buy a template from Etsy for really cheap and upload it to Moo for printing.
 Do not forget to opt for a good quality thick page!